Introducing the NEW Mentor Development Programme!

 The NHS NWLA’s Mentor Development Days have long been a corner stone of our Mentoring Scheme providing training and quality assurance for all mentors who access and provide support through our NHS NWLA Mentoring Hub.

-Over the last 6 months we have worked with our members, mentors and mentees to understand how delivery of this session would best work for them in the future.
+Recently we have worked with our members, mentors and mentees to understand how delivery of this session would best work for them in the future.
 Through this process we have been able to review, update and modernise both the content and delivery of these sessions as well as moving to a new virtual delivery model.

 Our new Mentor Development Programme is a series of 3 virtual, interactive half day sessions that provide participants with the knowledge and skills to begin mentoring and to join the NHS NWLA mentoring scheme.